SilverHim/9001-Project/README.md

 # Piggy Bank
-Piggy Bank is a command-line accounting tool designed to help you manage your income and expenses and view your financial status.
+<p>Piggy Bank is a command-line accounting tool designed to help you manage your income and expenses and view your financial status.<p>

-1. Startup & Account Selection
+<p>1.
+Startup & Account Selection<p>
-After starting the program, you first need to select or create an account.
+<p>After starting the program, you first need to select or create an account.<p>

 HELP
 Displays help information for this stage.